Sustainable Cloud Services for Verbal Interaction with Embodied Agents

 Cloud robotics is a field of robotics that exploits cloud technologies such as cloud storage and cloud computing.
 Cloud storage allows a client robot, computer, tablet, or smartphone to send and retrieve files online to and from a remote data server.
-Cloud computing is the delivery of computing resources over the Internet.
-Such computational resources may include storage, processing power, databases, networking, analytics, artificial intelligence, and software applications.
+Cloud computing is the delivery of computing resources over the Internet, which may include storage, processing power, databases, networking, analytics, artificial intelligence, and dedicated applications.
 The use of a cloud for other autonomous systems may provide several benefits such as increased computational power, access to high storage space, easier collective robot learning thanks to the sharing of data and control policies, access to parallel grid computing on demand for statistical analysis, motion planning, and knowledge crowdsourcing \cite{wan2016, kehoe2015, saha2018}.

 For instance, \cite{wan2018} analyzes a cognitive industrial entity called context-aware cloud robotics (CACR) for advanced material handling.
-In this work, a CACR case study is shown to highlight its energy-efficient and cost-saving material handling capabilities.
-The decision-making mechanism for energy-efficient and cost-saving material handling is managed by a cloud scheduler that searches for the platforms with the smallest amount of workpieces.
-A command is sent to the nearest robots to divert them to the required platform and fulfil the material handling request.
+The decision-making mechanism for energy-efficient and cost-saving material handling is managed by a cloud scheduler that searches for the platforms with the smallest number of workpieces.
+A command is sent to the nearest robots to divert them to the required platform and fulfill the material handling request.
 In this way, the mechanism uses the least amount of robotics resources to meet the requirements of all the manipulation platforms.